 Princeton Peer Nightline is an anonymous peer listening service.
 Our listeners are undergraduate students of Princeton University who have been trained and certified as helpline volunteers.
-We provide empathetic, non-judgmental support to Princeton University students who wish to share a problem, are in need of information, or just want to talk about whatever is on their mind.
-Whether it’s relationships, academic stress, a fight with a friend or a parent, depression, eating disorders, suicidal thoughts, roommate troubles, or you just had a really bad day and want to vent, we’re here to listen and make sure that no student has to face their problems alone.
+Since 2017, we have provided empathetic, non-judgmental support to Princeton University students who wish to share a problem, are in need of information, or just want to talk about whatever is on their mind.
+Whether it’s relationships, academic stress, a fight with a friend or a parent, depression, eating disorders, suicidal thoughts, roommate troubles, or just a really bad day, we’re here to listen and make sure that no student has to face their problems alone.

 Who do we serve?

 Nightline is primarily a service for the Princeton University student community.
 If you are looking for support but aren’t a student, call the New Jersey Hopeline (855) 654-6735 or CONTACT of Mercer County (609) 896-2120.

 Primary training of all Nightline volunteers occurs through CONTACT of Mercer County, NJ and is supplemented with Princeton-specific modules on services and resources available at the University like SHARE, CPS, and McGraw Learning Center.
 If you’re interested in getting involved, let us know!
 Use the form on the contact page or send us an email at email@example.com.

 Policies and anonymity